PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. note::
     **Left and right vs. H1 and H2 side**

     In some circumstances, the direction of movement is lexically encoded to be towards a side of the body independent of the signer's handedness.
 This is the case for `WEST <https://asl-lex.org/visualization/?sign=west>`_, where the direction of movement is towards the signer's left (regardless of the signer's dominant hand), and `EAST <https://asl-lex.org/visualization/?sign=east>`_, where the direction of movement is towards the signer's right.

     Both of the models for the horizontal axis used in SLP-AA can describe the articulated movement in these (and any other) signs, but neither one can capture the the full implications of the lexical definition using only the phonetic descriptors available in the :ref:`movement_module`.
-For signs like this, it may be helpful to indicate the definition elsewhere in the sign coding.
+For signs like this, it may be helpful to indicate the definition elsewhere in the sign coding, like in the notes of the :ref:`sign_level_info`.

 .. _symmetry_review: